How Long To Smoke Pork Butt Per Pound

 Keeping it simple with kosher salt and black pepper is a good choice.
 Some people like to add brown sugar, yellow mustard, and other savory flavors.

-Best Wood For Pork Butt?
+My Favorite Wood For Pork Butt?

 Should You Wrap Pork Butt?

-This means that when it is mostly cooked, they will wrap it with aluminum foil or tin foil.
+Many people will wrap the pork butt once it stalls.
+This means they will wrap it with aluminum or tin foil when it is mostly cooked.
 This can help keep the meat moist and prevent too much smokey flavor.

 Some people prefer using butcher paper instead of aluminum foil.
+If you wrap the meat too soon, it may be a bit soggy, which will affect the bark’s formation.

 What To Serve With Pork Butt?